-- a) Parents who transport their own child(ren) require a class 5 operator's license and their own liability insurance. - b) Individuals who use their own vehicle to transport a child(ren) -other than their own child-require a class 5 operator's license and a minimum of \$2 million liability insurance. - 9.
-To apply for ECS Special Transportation funding, ECS operators are required to submit their ECS Transportation claim form electronically to the Business Operation and Stakeholder Support Branch by November 30.
-Payment is made on the basis of submitted information, funding conditions and funding rates.
-Please note that the electronic ECS transportation claim form can be used to claim both ECS Regular and ECS Special Transportation funding. - 10.
-ECS operators are to maintain records of: - names of children transported; - number of days each individual child is transported; - number of family-oriented programming sessions; - actual costs of transportation; and - special transportation provided. - For ECS programs beginning in September: transportation funding is based on funded child registration information as of the September count date. - 12.
+- 9. ECS operators are to maintain records of: - names of children transported; - number of days each individual child is transported; - number of family-oriented programming sessions;

+- copies of completed route risk assessment forms; - actual costs of transportation; and - special transportation provided. - 10.
+For ECS programs beginning in September: transportation funding is based on funded child registration information as of the September count date. - 11.
 Children with disabilities/delays who are registered after the September count date are not eligible for special transportation funding.
-Transportation costs for ECS children with severe disabilities/ delays eligible to receive PUF may be claimed as a Program Unit expense. - 13.
+Transportation costs for ECS children with severe disabilities/ delays eligible to receive PUF may be claimed as a Program Unit expense. - 12.
 For ECS programs beginning after September 30: the count date for transportation will be the last operating day in the month in which the program begins.
-The electronic ECS transportation claim form must be submitted to the Business Operations and Stakeholder Support Branch within 3 weeks of that count date. - 14.
+The electronic ECS transportation claim form must be submitted to the Business Operations and Stakeholder Support Branch within 3 weeks of that count date. - 13.
 An ECS operator providing special transportation to and from an ECS program may charge the parent of a funded child a fee for the transportation service.
-The fee shall not exceed the total cost of the provision of ECS transportation services less the ECS Special Transportation funding received from Alberta Education. - 15.
+The fee shall not exceed the total cost of the provision of ECS transportation services less the ECS Special Transportation funding received from Alberta Education. - 14.
 Funding will be paid based on the number of days that a child with a disability/delay is transported to/from the ECS program up to a maximum of 185 days.

-Part 2 - Early Childhood Services (ECS) Funding for Private ECS Operators and Accredited Funded Private Schools with ECS Programs of funded children X PO&M Rate for ECS
+Part 2 - Early Childhood Services (ECS) Funding for Private ECS Operators and Accredited Funded Private Schools with ECS Programs of funded children X POM Rate for ECS